GERD (Gastroesophageal Reflux Disease) in Children

 - Down syndrome

 - Neuromuscular disorders such as muscular dystrophy and cerebral palsy

 What are the symptoms of GERD in a child?

 Heartburn, or acid indigestion, is the most common symptom of GERD.
 Heartburn is described as a burning chest pain.
 It begins behind the breastbone and moves up to the neck and throat.
-It can last as long as 2 hours.
-It is often worse after eating.
+It can last as long as 2 hours or even longer.
+It's often worse after eating.
 Lying down or bending over after a meal can also lead to heartburn.

 Children younger than age 12 will often have different GERD symptoms.
 They will have a dry cough, asthma symptoms, or trouble swallowing.
 They won’t have classic heartburn.

 Each child may have different symptoms.
 Common symptoms of GERD include: